 Homes for Sale in Como Park St. Paul

 Como Park in St. Paul is well-known as the Garden District, a fitting name for this recreational and residential neighborhood that is centered around Como Lake and all its parks.
 Como Park is just northwest of St. Paul, the capitol of the state of Minnesota.
 The Como Park neighborhood is bordered to the north by Larpenteur Avenue and Hoyt Avenue as well as the city of Roseville.
 To the south you can find Maryland Avenue and the Burlington Northern Railroad tracks.
 Bordering on the west is Snelling Avenue and on the east is Dale Street.

-Como Park MN Information
+Living in Como Park

 In the mid 1800's Como Park started out as farmland.
 In 1848, Como Lake was named and six years later incorporated into the city of St. Paul.
 Henry McKenty, a local real estate developer, was convinced Como Park real estate would make for a great resort hub and started construction on Como Road in the year 1868.
 McKenty's vision never fully came to fruition, but today Como Road is part of Como Avenue, a major street traversing through the beautiful neighborhood.

 The 256 acres on the west end of Lake Como was acquired by St. Paul in the year 1873 for its prime location.
 The electric streetcar came onto the scene at Lake Como in 1893 and gave St. Paul residents an opportunity to make the three-mile trek to Como Lake Park in just 30 minutes.
 In 1897, the beloved Como Zoo was constructed.
 The Como Lakeside Pavilion began its construction in 1905 and was finished a year later 1906.
 The Como Park Conservatory was created in 1915, and to this day all these grand structures are considered the highlights of the area.